Wolam/kakuro-app/README.md

 # IC-4700
-Kakuro desktop app made in programming language course
+Kakuro desktop app made in Java and Prolog

 ## Instructions